hubplanner/API/README.md

 404 | Not Found | The URI requested is invalid or the resource requested, such as a user, does not exists.
 429 | To Many Requests | This status code indicates that the user has sent too many requests in a given amount of time ("rate limiting").
 We currently allow 2 requests / second per account.
 500 | Internal Server Error | Something unexpected broke.
 Please raise an [issue](https://github.com/hubplanner/API/issues) so we can investigate your problem.
-502 | Bad Gateway | Hub Planner API is down or temporary not accessible.
+502 | Bad Gateway | Resource Flow API is down or temporary not accessible.